 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

-1. TNWs and Adjacent Wetlands.
+ı.
+INWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: . ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The onsite unnamed tributary (2018-01124 Stream) is spring-fed and flows year round.
+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: .